TomoakiNagahara/op-skeleton-2024/README.md

 # The "NewWorld" is a new world!!

+ * True MVC Completed
  * Intuitive file structure
  * Html path through

+## True MVC Completed

+ MVC is not wrong.
+ Until now, the implementation method was wrong.
+ The "NEW WORLD" solved it in a very simple way.

+ * Model is `Units`
+ * View is `Templates`
+ * Controller is `index.php` files.

 ## Intuitive file structure

- You will not hesitate.
+ You won't get lost.

-## Html path through
+## What does "Html path through" mean?

+ "Html path through" is directly output HTML.
+ Until now, Old style MVC is required an empty controller.
- HTML file does not need a controller (endpoint).
+ The onepiece-framework's NEW WORLD is does not need a controller.
- Of course it will be layout.
+ Of course it will be doing layout.

 # Apology